myhadiplace/alibab-web-scramble/README.md

 # alibab-web-scramble
-an automated app for gathering product data from alibaba website
+a python automation app for gathering product data from alibaba website